-- 6.1. using remote management facilities to lock or destroy all data on the BYOD; - 6.2. instructing any third-party network operator to render the BYOD inoperable; and - 6.3. co-operating with police or other authorities to report on the loss of the BYOD, and assist with any investigation into the loss. - 7.
+- 6. If a BYOD is lost or stolen, the Staff Member agrees to follow all directions from the Law Society in respect of the lost BYOD, which may include: - 6.1. using remote management facilities to lock or destroy all data on the BYOD; - 6.2. instructing any third-party network operator to render the BYOD inoperable; and - 6.3. co-operating with police or other authorities to report on the loss of the BYOD, and assist with any investigation into the loss. - 7.
 The Staff Member will make the BYOD(s) available for inspection by an authorised officer of the Law Society, when reasonably required by the Law Society and upon reasonable request, and only for the purposes of determining that: - 7.1. it contains the Installed Software and that the Installed Software is operating effectively; or - 7.2. the BYOD(s) otherwise complies with this Deed and the Policy. - 8.
 As the BYOD(s) is linked to the Systems, it must be secured by the Staff Member at all times via a PIN and/or password. - 9.
 The Staff Member acknowledges and agrees that they are solely responsible for the care and security of the BYOD(s) and that the Law Society will not be liable for any theft, loss or damage caused to the BYOD(s), unless and to the extent that any such theft, loss or damage is caused by the negligence or wilful misconduct of the Law Society.